Latvian War of Independence: Liberation of Kurzeme and the coup d'etat

 On 18 February, an agreement was signed between Latvia and Estonia, starting formation of the North Latvian Brigade led by Jorģis Zemitāns on Estonian territory.

 On 3 March, the German and Latvian forces commenced a counterattack against the Red Latvian Riflemen.
 Tukums was recaptured from the Bolsheviks on 15 March, and Jelgava on 18 March.

 On 16 April, the Baltic nobility organised a coup d'etat in Liepāja and a puppet government headed by Andrievs Niedra was established.
-The provisional national government took refuge aboard the steamship Saratov under British protection in Liepaja harbour.
+The provisional national government took refuge aboard the steamship Saratov under British protection in Liepāja harbour.

-On 22 May, Riga was recaptured by the Freikorps and organised persecution of suspected Bolshevik supporters began, with an estimated 174 (according to the head of Rīga's Gendarmerie) to 4,000–5,000 people (according to local social democrats and communists) being shot.
+On 22 May, Riga was recaptured by the Iron Division and organised persecution of suspected Bolshevik supporters began, with an estimated 174 (according to the head of Rīga's Gendarmerie) to 4,000–5,000 people (according to local social democrats and communists) being shot.

 At the same time the Estonian Army including the North Latvian Brigade loyal to the Ulmanis government started a major offensive against the Soviets in north Latvia.
 By the middle of June, the Soviet rule was reduced to the area surrounding Latgale.

 German–Estonian conflict

 After the capture of Riga the Baltische Landeswehr and Iron Division advanced north towards Cēsis.
 The objective of the Landeswehr and Iron Division had now clearly become the establishment of German supremacy in the Baltic by eliminating the Estonian military and Latvian national units, not the defeat of the Bolsheviks.
 The Estonian commander General Johan Laidoner insisted the Landeswehr withdraw to a line south of the Gauja River.
 He also ordered the Estonian 3rd Division to seize the Gulbene railroad station.

 On June 19, 1919, the Landeswehr and the Iron Division launched an attack to capture Cēsis.
-Initially, the Freikorps captured the town of Straupe and continued their advance toward the town of Limbaži.
+Initially, the Freikorps formation captured the town of Straupe and continued their advance toward the town of Limbaži.
 The Estonian division launched a counterattack and drove the Landeswehr out of the town.
 On June 21, the Estonians received reinforcements and immediately attacked the Landeswehr, who withdrew from an area to the northeast of Cēsis.
 The Iron Division attacked from Straupe towards Stalbe in an effort to relieve pressure on the Landeswehr.
 On the morning of June 23, the Landeswehr began a general retreat toward Riga.

 The Allies again insisted that the Landeswehr and Iron Division withdraw their remaining troops from Latvia, and on July 3 intervened to impose an armistice between Estonia, Latvia, and the Landeswehr and Iron Division when the Latvians were about to march into Riga.

 By its terms the legitimate government of Ulmanis was to be restored, the Baltic German Landeswehr be placed under the command of the British officer Harold Alexander and the Iron Division to leave Latvia.
 The government of Ulmanis returned to Riga on 8 July 1919 and the Landeswehr became a component of the Latvian National Army.